What Are Medicare Part B Excess Charges?

 Ways to Avoid Part B Excess Charges

-It would be best never to assume that your doctor or other healthcare provider accepts Medicare.
-Before you schedule an appointment with your doctor’s office, ask whether they accept the Medicare assignment.
-If they do not accept the assignment, you won’t be charged any excess charges.
-However, suppose your doctor’s office does accept Medicare but doesn’t accept the Medicare assignment.
+However, suppose your doctor’s office does accept Medicare but doesn’t accept Medicare assignment.
 In that case, they can bill for the excess charges unless they are in one of the previously listed states.
-In that case, ask if they intend to add excess charges to your total billing amount.
+Be sure to ask if they intend to add excess charges to your total billing amount.

 Reimbursement for Excess Charges

-Suppose your doctor accepts Medicare but doesn’t accept the Medicare assignment.
+Suppose your doctor accepts Medicare but doesn’t accept Medicare assignment.
 In that case, they can still bill Medicare for 80% of the Medicare-approved amount even though you’ll still have to pay the excess charges plus the remaining 20%.
 If your doctor has opted out of Medicare completely, however, Medicare won’t pay them for any portion of their services or reimburse you.
-If Medicare has denied coverage, you can file a Medicare Patient’s Request for Payment form to seek coverage from your secondary insurance.

 Ready to Learn More?

 Choosing the right Medicare Plan is not a decision that should be taken lightly.
-With Policy Guide’s assistance, you will have access to the knowledge and expertise of professional agents who can help you compare different health plans, prices, and policies to ensure that you make an informed decision.
+With Policy Guide’s assistance, you will have access to the knowledge and expertise of professional agents who can help you compare different health plans, quotes, and policies to ensure that you make an informed decision.
 Let us guide you through this process, so that your chosen plan best suits your needs.

-Article Resources
+Article Sources:

 Mark Prip

 Since 2003, Mark Prip has been leading Policy Guide, Inc., providing knowledgeable information about Medicare, life insurance, and dental coverage to clients in over forty states.
-With his unparalleled hands-on experience aiding countless Medicare beneficiaries in selecting an appropriate health plan - it's clear that he is a prime example amongst other competitors for expertise and assistance.
-Mark has held is Florida Health & Life Insurance License (E051889) since 2003.
-View his license profile on the Florida Department of insurance website.
+With his unparalleled hands-on experience aiding countless Medicare beneficiaries in selecting an appropriate health plan, he is a prime example amongst other competitors for expertise and assistance.
+Mark has held his Florida Health & Life Insurance License (E051889) since 2003.
+View his license profile on the Florida Department of Insurance website.